Imagine the Possibilities

 Conclusion

 Experience suggests that many will agree that we need to move from silos to big, broad, bold solutions.
-However, most grantmakers will not fund these because this is not what the do.
+However, most grantmakers will not fund these because this is not what they do.
 Unfortunately, with few exceptions, this is not what any of us do.
 However, even a few wealthy funders with foresight could break ground, as MacKenzie Scott did, by leading us from silos to broad impact.
 Others can set aside discretionary funds or offer their time, talents, or ties to bring about big, broad, bold change.
 Momentum is building.
 Now is the time to expand the pie, build regenerative resources, and create thriving ecosystems to enable us to reach farther and do more than was previously possible.